Tomodachi Life: Living the Dream Guide: How to Expand Your Island

 What should you build on new land?

 New space opens up options for more Mii houses, shops, and facilities.
-According to Game Rant, facilities unlock based on population milestones and completed interactions, so a bigger island naturally leads to more buildings becoming available.
+Facilities unlock based on population milestones and completed interactions, so a bigger island naturally leads to more buildings becoming available.
 Placement matters too: putting shops and amenities in logical spots makes daily navigation faster and changes how the island looks as it fills out.

 Fully developed island layout